-During an Erase Suspend, a program operation to a different 64 kB sector can be started and subsequently suspended.
+During an Erase Suspend, a program operation to a different 64KB sector can be started and subsequently suspended.
 This results in a simultaneous Erase Suspend/Program Suspend condition and is indicated by the states of both the ES and PS1 or PS2 bits in the Status Register being set to a logic 1.

-If a Reset command is performed, or if the RESET pin is asserted while a sector is erase suspended, then the suspend operation is aborted and the contents of the sector is left in an undefined state.
-However, if a reset is performed while a page is program or erase suspended, the suspend operation aborts but only the contents of the page that was being programmed or erased is undefined; the remaining pages in the 64 kB sector retain their previous contents.
+If a Reset command is performed, or if the RESET pin is asserted while a sector is erase suspended, then the suspend operation is aborted and the contents of the sector are left in an undefined state.
+However, if a reset is performed while a page is program or erase suspended, the suspend operation aborts but only the contents of the page that was being programmed or erased are undefined; the remaining pages in the 64KB sector retain their previous contents.

 Table 7-4.
-Program/Erase Suspend Commands
+Operations Allowed and Not Allowed During Suspend

-Command Operation During Program Suspend in Buffer 1 (PS1) Operation During Program Suspend in Buffer 2 (PS2) Operation During Erase Suspend (ES) Read Commands Read Array (All Opcodes) Allowed Allowed Allowed Read Buffer 1 (All Opcodes) Allowed Allowed Allowed Read Buffer 2 (All Opcodes) Allowed Allowed Allowed Program and Erase Commands Buffer 1 Write Not Allowed Allowed Allowed Buffer 2 Write Allowed Not Allowed Allowed Buffer 1 to Memory Program w/ Erase Not Allowed Not Allowed Not Allowed Buffer 2 to Memory Program w/ Erase Not Allowed Not Allowed Not Allowed Buffer 1 to Memory Program w/o Erase Not Allowed Not Allowed Allowed Buffer 2 to Memory Program w/o Erase Not Allowed Not Allowed Allowed Memory Program through Buffer 1 w/ Erase Not Allowed Not Allowed Not Allowed Memory Program through Buffer 2 w/ Erase Not Allowed Not Allowed Not Allowed Memory Program through Buffer 1 w/o Erase Not Allowed Not Allowed Allowed Auto Page Rewrite through Buffer 1 Not Allowed Not Allowed Not Allowed Auto Page Rewrite through Buffer 2 Not Allowed Not Allowed Not Allowed Read-Modify-Write through Buffer 1 Not Allowed Not Allowed Not Allowed Read-Modify-Write through Buffer 2 Not Allowed Not Allowed Not Allowed Page Erase Not Allowed Not Allowed Not Allowed Block Erase Not Allowed Not Allowed Not Allowed Sector Erase Not Allowed Not Allowed Not Allowed Chip Erase Not Allowed Not Allowed Not Allowed
+Command Operation During Program Suspend in Buffer 1 (PS1) Operation During Program Suspend in Buffer 2 (PS2) Operation During Erase Suspend (ES) Read Commands ' ' Read Array (All Opcodes) Allowed Allowed Allowed Read Buffer 1 (All Opcodes) Allowed Allowed Allowed Read Buffer 2 (All Opcodes) Allowed Allowed Allowed Program and Erase Commands Buffer 1 Write Not Allowed Allowed Allowed Buffer 2 Write Allowed Not Allowed Allowed Buffer 1 to Memory Program w/ Erase Not Allowed Not Allowed Not Allowed Buffer 2 to Memory Program w/ Erase Not Allowed Not Allowed Not Allowed Buffer 1 to Memory Program w/o Erase Not Allowed Not Allowed Allowed